10 Common Types of Special Educational Needs

 Behavioural Difficulties EBD, SEBD, SEMH

-Children and young people with behaviour difficulties will show behavioral and emotional responses which are different from normal.
+Children and young people with behaviour difficulties will show behavioral and emotional responses which are different from their peers.
 People with behavioural difficulties will be said to have Emotional Behavioural Difficulties (EBD) or Social, Emotional and Behavioural Difficulties (SEBD) or In England, Social, Emotional and Mental Health Difficulties (SEMH)

 Children with behavioural difficulties can show anti-social behaviour, disruptive behaviour, aggressive behaviour and have difficulties forming relationships.

-At esSENtial ABA Childcare, our experience with working with children who have behavioural difficulties tells us that special support and specific learning environments will often be required.
-Children and young people will often need to be in smaller familiar groups and have a steady routine.
+At esSENtial ABA Childcare, our experience with working with children who have behavioural difficulties tells us that individualised support and an altered learning environment will often be required.

 The level of support needed for behavioural difficulties can vary quite a bit case to case.
 Most cases will require special educational provision.